medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDHReliableMessaging.md

 In EHMI Messaging, these elements **SHALL** be present together with the underlying structure-parts.

-### ehmiSBDHEnvelope ehmiSBDHEnvelopeReceipt Reliable Messaging Elements
+### ehmiSBDHEnvelope ehmiSBDH-EnvelopeReceipt Reliable Messaging Elements

-When "reliable", the receiver of the ehmiSBDHEnvelope **SHALL** send An ehmiSBDHEnvelopeReceipt return to the original Sender.
+When "reliable", the receiver of the ehmiSBDHEnvelope **SHALL** send An ehmiSBDH-EnvelopeReceipt return to the original Sender.

-An ehmiSBDHEnvelopeReceipt consists of the following elements <!--(see a href="#Fig4"Figure 4</a>):-->
+An ehmiSBDH-EnvelopeReceipt consists of the following elements <!--(see a href="#Fig4"Figure 4</a>):-->

 <!--figure style="margin-left: 0px; margin-right: 0px; width: 100%;">
 <a href="ehmiSBDHEnvelope_schema-acknowledgement.png" target="_blank"> <img src="ehmiSBDHEnvelope_schema-acknowledgement.png" alt="ehmiSBDHEnvelope_schema-acknowledgement" style="width:auto; margin-left:0px; margin-right:0px;" id="Fig4"></a>